FreySolarEye/freysolareye.github.io/_posts/2025-07-12-Inside APT36’s Pocket_ Reverse Engineering Android Spyware Using WebSocket & AES Exfiltration.md

 This research was conducted by **Frey** and **parad0x**, two independent security researchers with a shared interest in malware analysis and reverse engineering.

 - **Frey** works professionally in penetration testing, with a background in incident response and threat intelligence.
-Outside of work, he focuses on vulnerability research, malware analysis, and reverse engineering as a hobby.

 - **parad0x** is a dedicated reverse engineer and malware researcher with a strong focus on Android malware.
 Specializing in software code analysis and internal weird code patterns.